AshIsAtWork/MolSim/submissions/assignment-2/Report.md

 ## Task 2: Continuous Integration ##
 For continuous integration, we use GitHub Action workflows.
 A workflow is a configurable, automated process that will run one or more jobs.
 Workflows are defined by a YAML file checked in to your repository and will run when triggered by an event in your repository, or they can be triggered manually, or at a defined schedule.
+We took the developer liberty to extend these checks for every push on every branch and every pull request.
+This ensures that the code is always in a working state and that no bugs are introduced.

 Workflows are defined in the `.github/workflows` directory in a repository.
 A repository can have multiple workflows, each of which can perform a different set of tasks.
 For our project, we created two workflows:
 * The [first workflow](../../.github/workflows/cmake-multi-platform.yml) builds and tests pull requests and checks, if the code compiles.
 Code that does not even compile should be rejected.
+    For this we setup an Ubuntu image, with GCC and Clang.
+We then use the github checkout workflow to checkout the branch we are currently working on.
+Furthermore, we install the dependencies we need to build our project.
+We then build the project using CMake and make.
+We have also added the **fsanitize** flag to our build to check for memory leaks.
+If the build fails, the workflow will fail and the pull request will not be merged by us.
 * The [second workflow](../../.github/workflows/unit-tests.yml) runs our unit tests whenever new code is pushed, so that bugs in the code may be spotted immediately.

-TODO: Add some more information.
-I am not sure what we did exactly here.
+We use the same setup as in the first workflow, but we also run the tests using ctest.
+If the tests fail, the workflow will fail and the pull request will not be merged by us.

+* Additionally, to enforce this, we added branch protected setting to our repository.
+This means that no code can be merged into the main branch without passing the tests.
+This ensures that the main branch is always in a working state.
+It also requires at least one reviewer to approve the pull request before it can be merged.
+This ensures that the code is reviewed before it is merged into the main branch.
 ---

 ## Task 3: Logging ##